Lauloque/BCom-Toolbox/templates.md

 - **Why is it better?** Compare the proposed feature to Blender’s current tools, explaining how it would improve usability or outcomes.
 - **Integration and usability:** Suggest how this could fit into Blender’s existing interface and workflows, perhaps as a toggle in the Graph Editor.
 - **Mockups or examples:** If possible, create a visual example of how this could look and work in Blender.

+# "Make it better" isn't a valid feature proposal

+Proposals like "make it better, faster, or use a better algorithm" don’t provide actionable information for developers.
+They’re already committed to improving Blender's performance and features, but without specifics, such posts offer no guidance on **what** to improve or **how** to do it.

+Developers need concrete, real-world examples of issues:

+- What is slow or inefficient?
+- What specific tools, workflows, or processes are problematic?
+- How does it impact your projects or goals?

+For example, instead of saying 'faster simulation,' describe a scenario: 'Fluid simulations with high viscosity take excessively long on 4K meshes; optimizing this could save hours during iterations.'

+If you can’t pinpoint the issue or solution, it’s better to seek community feedback or provide detailed examples rather than post vague requests.